Resources

 A Closing Reflection

-• What would alignment look like in my daily decisions?
+What would responsible stewardship look like in this season of my life?

-Debt-free living from the spiritual lens is not about control.
-It’s about restoration.
+Debt-free living from the spiritual perspective is not about image.

 BLACK DIAMOND CONSULTATIONS